 Make a Sacred Burning Wreath + smudge out the new year ...

 Forage some vine, I used Passion Vine, as it is very easy to work with and grows in most wooded areas.
 De-leaf and soak in water over night.
-Wrap / braid into formation and let dry for a day or two.
+Wrap / braid into formation and let it dry.
 Next forage your favorite plants and wood pieces to burn.
 I chose balsam fir, juniper, cedar and palo santo.
 Now get creative and wrap in the leaves into the vine or simply make a bed for the wreath.
-Let the greens dry for a few days before you burn it.
+Let the greens dry for a week before you burn it.
 A lot of times I place a votive candle in the center while I wait for it to dry.
 Make sure to build your burning wreath on a plate or stone that is durable for burning.
 You only need a few small pieces, as the more you use, the bigger the flames will get.
 I always create a hole in the middle for my palo santo.
 This allows you to light the wood and let the pieces catch naturally.
 You don't want it to burn out all at once, so be careful.
 I have been burning mine everyday, adding in new pieces of balsam and cedar - to help cleanse my soul for the new year.

 Let me know if you make one - send us some photos of your beautiful creations!